Sign up to our newsletter

-You must be over 18 years of age on 31st May 2020 to enter.
-There is no upper age limit.
+In order to enter the 2023-24 Prize Exhibition, You must be over 18 years of age on 31st August 2022.
+(We aim to open for entries from 1st September 2022) There is no upper age limit.

 No, artists at any stage of their career may enter.

-Entry is through the online entry form.
+Entry is through the online form (unavailable until we open for entries).
 Entrants must register first.
 Once registration has been approved, artworks can be uploaded.
 Entry fees will be taken by Stripe, a secure online payment system.

 The online entry form will ask for all the information we need.
 Please ensure you fill out this form fully.

 Â£20 for the first/one artwork, Â£40 for two and then Â£10 per subsequent work.